Jorge Vilda: 2022–23: Player dispute and World Cup victory

-Following the scandal regarding the actions of the president of the RFEF, Luis Rubiales, and his subsequent suspension, on 5 September 2023, Vilda was dismissed by the acting president, Pedro Rocha, as national coach.
-On 27 September 2023, Vilda's status in the case was upgraded from witness to suspect and he was required to testify on 9 October.
+On 5 September 2023, following the allegations of inappropriate behaviour and subsequent suspension of RFEF President Luis Rubiales, Vilda was dismissed as head coach by the acting president, Pedro Rocha.
+On 7 September 2023, Vilda threatened legal action against the RFEF.
+On 27 September 2023, Vilda's status in the court case against Rubiales was upgraded from that of witness to suspect and he was required to testify on 9 October.
+Despite leaving Spain to coach Morocco's national team, Vilda remained under investigation.
 On 20 February 2025, Vilda was acquitted on the coercion charges involving Rubiales.

-Despite leaving Spain for another coaching position, Vilda remained under investigation.
+Morocco women's national team, 2023–

-Morocco women's national team
+On 12 October 2023, Vilda became the new head coach of the Moroccan women's team.
+He was recommended to the Royal Moroccan Football Federation by the RFEF.

-After the Rubiales incident, which led to his dismissal and criminal investigation, on 12 October 2023, he was announced as the new head coach of the Moroccan women's team.
-He was recommended to the Moroccan FA by his former employers, the RFEF.
-He was nominated for the African Women's Coach of the Year Award in 2025.
+Vilda was nominated for the African Women's Coach of the Year Award in 2025.